kristofferingemansson/et/README.md

 ```

 ## Nesting

-A major point with this package is to wrap(wrap(wrap(your errors))) so that you each time add per-package "domain" errors that easily can be switched on.
+A major deal with this package is to wrap(wrap(wrap(your errors))) so that you each time add per-package "domain" errors that can easily be switched on.

 ```

 func main() {